 When the Core Admin gets an update message from the fusion it will update the “last activity” field of the table for each terminal that appears in the update message.

-Every defined (by a configuration file) period of time, the Core Admin will:
+Every defined (by a configuration file) active_terminals_scan_cycle, the Core Admin will:

 Go thruall the table.

-If for a certain terminal,the time elapsed from the last activity is more than a defined (by a configuration file) period of time, then the terminal will be deleted from the table.
+If for a certain terminal,the time elapsed from the last activity is more than a defined (by a configuration file) active_terminal_tiemout, then the terminal will be deleted from the table.

 An inactive terminal will be removed from the assignment table.

-Comment for terminal behavior and ICD: If a terminal does not appear in the TS assignment table, it should send a new registration request.
+Comment for terminal behavior and ICD: If a terminal does not appear in the TS assignment table, and it is still active, it should send a new registration request.

 TS Assignment Table

 The Core Admin will generate a TS (Time Slots) Assignment table that will be transmitted to the terminal in a certain time cycle.
 The table will include the number of TSs per terminal and the number of TSs for the Outbreak option, in which a new terminal can send a registration request or other urgent message.

+The behavior of the terminal when acting upon the table is described in a separate file.

 The following definition are used in the description of this functionality:

-TS – Time Slot.
+ts – time slot.

+ts_per_sec – Number of TSs per second.
+This is a defined constant.

-Interval – the number of TSs that the table contains.
-Within eachInterval, all the active terminals are getting TS assignments (minimum one TS for data Tx per terminal).
+Interval – Cycle time in seconds.
+Within the time of each Interval, all the active terminals are getting TS assignments (minimum one TS for data Tx per terminal).

-TS_Bytes–Bytes per TS.
+ts_size – Bytes per TS.

-Active_Terminals–The number of current active terminals.
+active_terminals_# – The number of current active terminals.

-OutBreak_TSs–Number of TSs that are allocated for the Outbreakperiod.
+outbreak_ts_# – Number of TSs that are allocated for the Outbreak period.
+For the MVP this number will be 40.

+table_tx_cycle – the time period between transmissions of the table.
+2 seconds for the MVP.

+table_assignmet_period – the time period of assignments in the table.
+10 seconds in the MVP.

+The table will be transmitted every table_tx_cycle (2 seconds in the MVP) and will always include the TS assignment for the next table_assignmet_period (10 seconds in the MVP).

+Comment: The table assignments are actually given in a sliding window.
+The assignments period overlap between consecutive tables transmissions is table_assignmet_period minus table_tx_cycle.
+For the MVP this is 2 seconds.
+This means that for the MVP, a consecutive table will repeat 8 seconds of the assignments of the former table and only 2 seconds will be new assignments.

+The actual table format to be sent over the air, is described in the air protocol doc.
+Depending on the number of active terminals,The table may need to be spread over more than one TS.

+The following table shows the interval in secondsfor each number of active terminals: